Kullanari Koottam: Plot

-Vetrivel Shanmugasundaram (Vishnu Vishal), an MBA graduate who does not find a job, lives with his family in the temple city of Madurai.
+Vetrivel Shanmugasundaram, an MBA graduate who does not find a job, lives with his family in the temple city of Madurai.
 One day, his father gives him Rs.
 1500 to e-recharge his mobile phone.
-However, under confusion, he says the number to the recharge girl fast, and she recharges to another number which belongs to Priya (Remya Nambeesan).
+However, under confusion, he says the number to the recharge girl fast, and she recharges to another number which belongs to Priya.
 After some time, Vetri realizes and asks Priya to return the money.
 While they meet, they fall in love and decide to get married.
-She asks him to see her father Sethuraman (Paramasivan), who is a Police Sub-Inspector in Ranuvapetai.
+She asks him to see her father Sethuraman, who is a Police Sub-Inspector in Ranuvapetai.
 He asks him to join the army or at least become a police officer, only then he will allow him to marry his daughter.
 The rest of the story revolves how Vetri succeeds in his love and job despite bad selection officers at selection.
 In the meantime, Vetri also makes friends with other participants at the selection.